A) Do I own the rights to Audio Recordings and/or Compositions I make with Wotja?

 Intermorphic does not assert or claim any any copyright in Recordings of or Compositions you may make with Wotja using the included generative Templates and/or suitably modified generative Templates (see 'Using Templates that include Patterns' below) or the included Word Banks or Word Database.

-Subject always to the disclaimers on 3rd Party Content and Compositions below you may use them Commercially provided you comply with the terms in our EULA and Intermorphic Pak EULA and have a paid-for "Pro" app or active "Pro" Subscription at the time of recording.
+Subject always to the disclaimers on 3rd Party Content and Compositions below you may use them Commercially provided you comply with the terms in our EULA and Intermorphic Pak EULA and have a paid-for "Pro" app or active "Pro" [at time of recording] and any required/relevant "Special Options" Subscription.
 If you do not have an above Pro license then you can still use them for Personal Use.
 See Clause 7 in our EULA.

 Whatever the output of Wotja and whatever you do with it, it is entirely up to you and you alone to ensure that you do not infringe anyone else's copyright - it is your responsibility, not ours.